 ||Hong Kong, China

-courses are available
+||Instruction in English; Chinese language courses are available

-May 15: Spring Semester
+Spring Semester Priority Deadline

-||Earn science and engineering credit at a leading technical university in one of Asia’s most vibrant and unique cities.
+||Earn science and engineering credit through a variety of courses at a leading technical university in one of Asia’s most vibrant and unique cities.

 Lying at the heart of Asia and the southern tip of China, Hong Kong is not only one of the world's major business and financial centers, but a unique place where ancient Chinese traditions are interwoven with a fast-paced, cosmopolitan, 21st-century lifestyle that incorporates the latest technological and trend-setting advances.
 Within the Chinese empire for more than 2,000 years and with 150 years of British colonial influence, the city offers a rich heritage and a diversity that few other places in the world can rival.